Siran-Li/MATCHA/README.md

 # MATCHA — Matching Text via Contrastive Semantic Alignment

+# MATCHA — Matching Text via Contrastive Semantic Alignment
-MATCHA (Matching Text via Contrastive Semantic Alignment) is a **contrastive learning framework for semantic text representation and evaluation**.
-It is designed to overcome a key limitation of existing similarity metrics: their inability to reliably distinguish **semantic agreement from contradiction**.

-Unlike traditional lexical metrics (e.g., ROUGE) or embedding-based methods (e.g., BERTScore), MATCHA learns a **dual-view semantic space** where:
-- Semantically aligned texts are pulled closer
-- Contradictory or irrelevant texts are pushed apart

-This leads to **more accurate, robust, and human-aligned similarity scoring** across a wide range of NLP tasks.
+MATCHA (Matching Text via Contrastive Semantic Alignment) is a contrastive learning framework for semantic text representation and evaluation that addresses a key limitation of existing similarity metrics: their inability to reliably distinguish semantic agreement from contradiction.
+Unlike traditional lexical metrics (e.g., ROUGE) or embedding-based methods (e.g., BERTScore), MATCHA learns a dual-view semantic space in which semantically aligned texts are pulled closer while contradictory or irrelevant texts are pushed apart.
+This contrastive formulation enables more accurate, robust, and human-aligned similarity scoring across a wide range of NLP tasks.

 ![](figure/matcha_model.png)